Find Affordable College Courses

 Johnson City, TN

-With a ranking of #21, East Tennessee State University did quite well on this year’s most popular schools for allied health professions students working on their bachelor’s degree.
-ETSU is a large public school located in the small city of Johnson City.
+East Tennessee State University did quite well in this year’s ranking of the most popular places for allied health professions students to get a bachelor’s degree.
+It came in at #21 on the list.
+ETSU is a fairly large public school located in the city of Johnson City.

 Women make up 75% of the allied health majors at the school.